cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 cite: prediction markets banned, security laws, attention tax

 existing internet communities may be closest analgoue, but limited in ability to craft around rules - mostly just around content

+polycentric law may be especially effective when combined with threshold commitment, enabling jumping Nash equilibria of legal schemes

 #### Comparative Advantage